Marabyte/marabyte.com/site/posts/the-curious-canPlaytype.md

 title: The curious CanPlayType()
 date: 2020-02-24T16:07:10.122Z
 featured_image:
-  alt: A vector geometric representation of the breaking dawn
+  alt: A vector geometric representation of a forest
   caption: Photo by Aperture Vintage on Unsplash
   src: /uploads/marita_kavelashvili.svg
 summary: A reflection on the tech evolution of my personal website.